5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/end-to-end.md

 {:toc}
 </details>

-# Tutorial - 5G MSd: Basic End-to-End Setup
+# Tutorial - 5G MSd: Basic End-to-End Setup (with Docker)

 This guide describes how to setup and configure the 5G-MAG Reference Tools - 5G Downlink Media Streaming components to create an end to end setup as depicted in the illustration below.